The best way to create and allocate new lambs or calves for Mob Management is through the Marking record.

 Sheep

 To change livestock's Age Class, check out this article on how to Edit Livestock Details.
-If these animals are lambs or calves you can apply a weaning record to them instead.
-For more information on this see our Weaning article.
+If you are looking to create offspring from your lambs, you will need to wean them first.

 Create a Marking record on the Mobile App by selecting the Map and pressing on the Livestock option.